 - Perfect Balance Training Center– Christine’s practice location

 - Cash Yoga Practice- Interview with Dr. Lisa Holland #66

 We recently finished the first Cash Practice Roadmap Pilot Course.
 It was a huge success largely due to a great group of therapists in the first course.
 They are all at various stages of starting their own practice.
 I had therapists from all the way from California to New Mexico to New Jersey.
 We had a great experience together and I can’t thank them enough for the feedback and hard work they put into the pilot course.
 I’ll be launching the full course this summer to help other therapists launch their very own cash practice.

-If you’re interested in the next class please email me at email@example.com and type Cash Practice Roadmap in the subject line.
-I’ll arrange phone call so I can answer your questions about the next course course.
+If you’re interested in the next class please email me at firstname.lastname@example.org and type Cash Practice Roadmap in the subject line.
+I’ll arrange a phone call so I can answer your questions about the next course.

 On Fire takes a close look at innovative therapists who are using alternative ways to deliver high-value care to their patients.
 Cash therapy services have emerged as a viable alternative to accepting business as usual.

 If you are intrigued by the attention that cash-based practices are attracting On Fire is a great primer to help you get up to speed on the key issues and how if might impact your practice.
 The book is available on Amazon.
 If you are interested in getting your own copy join my email list and I’ll keep you up to date on the special pre-order bonuses I’m giving away.

 Please connect with me

 - Read Paul Potter’s blog about, cash practice, at home practice, productivity, functional testing and keeping a work-life balance.